Virtually Real Games Virtually Real VR

 Offensive Actions

 The most common are Attack, Aim (ranged/thrown attacks only), and Power Attack.
 An attack is a weapon skill that involves the [S]trike bonus of your weapon.
-A power attack adds your Body attribute modifier to the attack.
-This costs an additional second and you must give up your Free Movement (some combat styles may get around this, but it will cost you an endurance point).
+A power attack adds your Body attribute modifier and any Body capacity modifier to the attack.
+This costs a Reflex action on top of your weapon action.

 A power attack broadcasts your intent, giving your opponent extra time to ready a better defense, while putting yourself in a worse predicament for mounting your own defense or quick combos.
 All this is reflected in the additional resources used for the attack.
-You can only use techniques that add your Body attribute to a roll if you are not Winded (Endurance total above 0).
+You can only add your Body attribute to a roll if you are not Winded (Endurance total above 0).
+If your attribute capacity is 1, you can't power attack.

 Ranged Attack